 What is frozen shoulder and why does it occur?

 By definition, primary adhesive capsulitis, or “frozen shoulder,” is when there is both active and passive limitation of motion in the shoulder due to soft-tissue muscles tightening.
 As its name implies, frozen shoulder freezes shoulder joint motion.

-The true cause of frozen shoulder is unclear, but possible contributing factors include thyroid dysfunction, Type 1 or Type 2 diabetes, certain neurological conditions like Parkinson’s disease and cardiovascular disease; patients with these conditions have a higher incidence of frozen shoulder compared to those who do not.
+The true cause of frozen shoulder is unclear, but possible contributing factors include thyroid dysfunction, Type 1 or Type 2 diabetes, certain neurological conditions, such as Parkinson’s disease, and cardiovascular disease.
+Patients with these conditions have a higher incidence of frozen shoulder compared to those who do not.

 It is important to note that one must differentiate between frozen shoulder and a secondary shoulder stiffness, as the latter may develop when there is a known intrinsic or extrinsic shoulder problem like post-surgical or post-traumatic stiffness.
 The two causes of shoulder loss of motion are very different and require a very different clinical approach.

 There are three stages associated with this condition:

 Stage One: Freezing